Hsieh / DeliveranceThunder and Rain

 SecondNine

-In the field catching three foxes and obtaining a yellow arrow.
+One kills three foxes in the field And receives a yellow arrow.
 Perseverance brings good fortune.

 Small Image